junxit/us-congress-bills-114/bill.md

     - **(iii)** by adding at the end the following new subparagraph:
       > - **(C)** sharing cyber threat indicators and defensive measures;

-  - **(F)** by adding at the end the following new paragraphs:
+  - **(F)** by adding at the end the following new paragraphs
     > - **(8)** engaging with international partners, in consultation with other appropriate agencies, to—
     >   - **(A)** collaborate on cyber threat indicators, defensive measures, and information related to cybersecurity risks and incidents; and
     >   - **(B)** enhance the security and resilience of global cybersecurity;
-    > - **(9)** sharing cyber threat indicators, defensive measures, and other information related to cybersecurity risks and incidents with Federal and non-Federal entities, including across sectors of critical infrastructure;
+    > - **(9)** sharing cyber threat indicators, defensive measures, and other information related to cybersecurity risks and incidents with Federal and non-Federal entities, including across sectors of critical infrastructure and with State and major urban area fusion centers, as appropriate;
-    > - **(10)** promptly notifying the Secretary and the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate of any significant violations of the policies and procedures specified in subsection (i)(6)(A); and
+    > - **(10)** promptly notifying the Secretary and the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate of any significant violations of the policies and procedures specified in subsection (i)(6)(A);
-    > - **(11)** promptly notifying non-Federal entities that have shared cyber threat indicators or defensive measures that are known or determined to be in error or in contravention of the requirements of this section.
+    > - **(11)** promptly notifying non-Federal entities that have shared cyber threat indicators or defensive measures that are known or determined to be in error or in contravention of the requirements of this section; and
+    > - **(12)** participating, as appropriate, in exercises run by the Department’s National Exercise Program.

 - **(2)** in subsection (d)—
   - **(A)** in subparagraph (D), by striking “and” at the end;
-  - **(B)** by redesignating subparagraph (E) as subparagraph (I); and
+  - **(B)** by redesignating subparagraph (E) as subparagraph (J); and
   - **(C)** by inserting after subparagraph (D) the following new subparagraphs:
     > - **(E)** an entity that collaborates with State and local governments on cybersecurity risks and incidents, and has entered into a voluntary information sharing relationship with the Center;
-    > - **(F)** a United States Computer Emergency Readiness Team that coordinates information related to cybersecurity risks and incidents, proactively and collaboratively addresses cybersecurity risks and incidents to the United States, collaboratively responds to cybersecurity risks and incidents, provides technical assistance, upon request, to information system owners and operators, and shares cyber threat indicators, defensive measures, or information related to cybersecurity risks and incidents in a timely manner;
+    > - **(F)** a United States Computer Emergency Readiness Team that coordinates information related to cybersecurity risks and incidents, proactively and collaboratively addresses cybersecurity risks and incidents to the United States, collaboratively responds to cybersecurity risks and incidents, provides technical assistance, upon request, to information system owners and operators, and shares cyber threat indicators, defensive measures, analysis, or information related to cybersecurity risks and incidents in a timely manner;
     > - **(G)** the Industrial Control System Cyber Emergency Response Team that—
     >   - **(i)** coordinates with industrial control systems owners and operators;
     >   - **(ii)** provides training, upon request, to Federal entities and non-Federal entities on industrial control systems cybersecurity;
     >   - **(iii)** collaboratively addresses cybersecurity risks and incidents to industrial control systems;
     >   - **(iv)** provides technical assistance, upon request, to Federal entities and non-Federal entities relating to industrial control systems cybersecurity; and
     >   - **(v)** shares cyber threat indicators, defensive measures, or information related to cybersecurity risks and incidents of industrial control systems in a timely fashion;
-    > - **(H)** a National Coordinating Center for Communications that coordinates the protection, response, and recovery of emergency communications; and
+    > - **(H)** a National Coordinating Center for Communications that coordinates the protection, response, and recovery of emergency communications;
+    > - **(I)** an entity that coordinates with small and medium-sized businesses; and

 - **(3)** in subsection (e)—
   - **(A)** in paragraph (1)—
     - **(i)** in subparagraph (A), by inserting “cyber threat indicators, defensive measures, and” before “information”;
     - **(ii)** in subparagraph (B), by inserting “cyber threat indicators, defensive measures, and” before “information”;
-    - **(iii)** in subparagraph (F), by striking “cybersecurity risks” and inserting “cyber threat indicators, defensive measures, cybersecurity risks,”; and
+    - **(iii)** in subparagraph (F), by striking “cybersecurity risks” and inserting “cyber threat indicators, defensive measures, cybersecurity risks,”;
+    - **(iv)** in subparagraph (F), by striking “and” at the end;
-    - **(iv)** in subparagraph (G), by striking “cybersecurity risks” and inserting “cyber threat indicators, defensive measures, cybersecurity risks,”;
+    - **(v)** in subparagraph (G), by striking “cybersecurity risks” and inserting “cyber threat indicators, defensive measures, cybersecurity risks,”; and
+    - **(vi)** by adding at the end the following:
+      > - **(H)** the Center ensures that it shares information relating to cybersecurity risks and incidents with small and medium-sized businesses, as appropriate; and
+      > - **(I)** the Center designates an agency contact for non-Federal entities;

   - **(B)** in paragraph (2)—
     - **(i)** by striking “cybersecurity risks” and inserting “cyber threat indicators, defensive measures, cybersecurity risks,”; and
     - **(ii)** by inserting “or disclosure” before the semicolon at the end; and
   - **(C)** in paragraph (3), by inserting before the period at the end the following: “, including by working with the Chief Privacy Officer appointed under section 222 to ensure that the Center follows the policies and procedures specified in subsection (i)(6)(A)”; and
 - **(4)** by adding at the end the following new subsections:
   > - **(g)** *Rapid automated sharing*
-  >   - **(1)** *In general* The Under Secretary for Cybersecurity and Infrastructure Protection, in coordination with industry and other stakeholders, shall develop capabilities based on standards and widely used approaches in the information technology industry that support and rapidly advance the development, adoption, and implementation of automated mechanisms for the timely sharing of cyber threat indicators and defensive measures to and from the Center and with each Federal agency designated as the “Sector Specific Agency” for each critical infrastructure sector in accordance with subsection (h).
+  >   - **(1)** *In general* The Under Secretary for Cybersecurity and Infrastructure Protection, in coordination with industry and other stakeholders, shall develop capabilities making use of existing information technology industry standards and best practices, as appropriate, that support and rapidly advance the development, adoption, and implementation of automated mechanisms for the timely sharing of cyber threat indicators and defensive measures to and from the Center and with each Federal agency designated as the “Sector Specific Agency” for each critical infrastructure sector in accordance with subsection (h).
   >   - **(2)** *Biannual report* The Under Secretary for Cybersecurity and Infrastructure Protection shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a biannual report on the status and progress of the development of the capability described in paragraph (1).
 Such reports shall be required until such capability is fully implemented.
   > - **(h)** *Sector Specific Agencies* The Secretary, in collaboration with the relevant critical infrastructure sector and the heads of other appropriate Federal agencies, shall recognize the Federal agency designated as of March 25, 2015, as the “Sector Specific Agency” for each critical infrastructure sector designated in the Department’s National Infrastructure Protection Plan.
 If the designated Sector Specific Agency for a particular critical infrastructure sector is the Department, for purposes of this section, the Secretary is deemed to be the head of such Sector Specific Agency and shall carry out this section.
 The Secretary, in coordination with the heads of each such Sector Specific Agency, shall—
   >   - **(1)** support the security and resilience actives of the relevant critical infrastructure sector in accordance with this section;